Sid Wilson: Personal life

-Wilson met Kelly Osbourne at 1999's Ozzfest and quickly became very good friends.
+Wilson met Kelly Osbourne at 1999's Ozzfest and they quickly became very good friends.
 The two were confirmed to be in a romantic relationship not long after Wilson's 45th birthday in 2022.
-They had a baby boy together in late 2022, and they named their son Sidney, after his father.
+They had a son together in late 2022.
+In July 2025, they became engaged after he proposed backstage at her father Ozzy Osbourne's final concert with Black Sabbath.